-The Company is domiciled and incorporated in Canada, and its registered and records office is located at 15th Floor, Bankers Court, 850 -2nd St SW Calgary, Alberta T2P 0R8.
+The Company is domiciled and incorporated in Canada, and its registered and records office is located at 15th Floor, Bankers Court, 850 - 2nd St SW Calgary, Alberta T2P 0R8.

-As at December 31, 2020, the Company had working capital of \$15,709,629.
-During the year ended September 30, 2020, Regulus completed a public offering via prospectus and a concurrent private placement financing (Note 5) to provide it with sufficient capital for the next 12 months or longer.
-During the period ended December 31, 2020, the Company received a cash payment of \$16,198,750 (USD 12,500,000) from its royalty agreement with Osisko Royalties Ltd. (Note 5).
+As at December 31, 2021, the Company had working capital of \$6,499,288.
+During the year ended September 30, 2021, the Company received a cash payment of \$16,198,751 (USD \$12,500,000) from its royalty agreement with Osisko Royalties Ltd. (Note 4) to provide it with sufficient capital for the next 12 months or longer.
 The Company has no source of operating cash flows, such that the Company's ability to continue as a going concern is contingent on its ability to monetize assets or obtain additional financing.
 There can be no assurance that the Company will be able to obtain adequate financing or that the terms of such financing will be favourable.